 - Handling claims where intermediate parties go into a negative equity position

-For more general questions, here are a few of our most frequently asked questions.
+Here are a few of our most frequently asked questions for more general questions.

-A: In short, to add value to your property.
-A lease is a diminishing asset and problems arise when an owner wants to sell or remortgage.
-Purchasers prefer longer leases, while mortgage providers are reluctant to lend on less than 70 years' unexpired.
+Extending a lease adds value to the leaseholder's interest in their property.
+A lease is a diminishing asset, and problems arise when an owner wants to sell or remortgage.
+Purchasers prefer longer leases, while mortgage providers are reluctant to lend on unexpired less than 80 years.
 The longer leaseholders wait to extend their lease, the more costly it may be when it comes time to renew.

-A: Simply put, leasehold reform valuations are a multiplier of the ground rent payable for the term (adopting yield referred to as capitalisation rate), then arriving at the current value of the property assuming the freeholder will not own it until the lease expires, which is why we use a deferment rate.
+Leasehold reform valuations are a multiplier of the ground rent payable for the term, then will arrive at the property's current value assuming the freeholder will not own it until the lease expires, which is why we use a deferment rate.
 In cases with less than 80 years unexpired on its term, we apply a marriage value.

 - The lease is longer than 21 years when initially issued

-- You have been registered as the owner of a flat for two years
+- The leaseholder has been registered as the owner of a flat for two years

 - Obtain valuation advice